 Sailing across the endless sea, cruise tours offer wonderful trips throughout the world.
 A special day with an excursion on shore, as well as a joyful time on board, adds to a pleasant memory to your trip.

 Fun awaits you in Korea, a peninsula in northeast Asia, which is surrounded by three different seas.
 Create special memories in the country that has about 5,000 years of history, abundant tourism resources, and beautiful nature.
-What’s more, it is a place with delicious food, and it is the epicentre of hallyu or Korean pop-culture, which has become popular worldwide.
+What’s more, it is a place with delicious food, and it is the epicenter of hallyu or Korean pop-culture, which has become popular worldwide.

 Korea is an ideal destination for cruise tours with ports and terminals in Jeju, Incheon, Busan and Yeosu, as well as ports that can accommodate large cruise ships in Sokcho and Donghae.